hiveot/hub.capnp/pkg/smbserver/README.md

 # Simple Message Bus Server

-The smbserver provides the internal simple message bus server of the WoST gateway.
+The smbserver provides the internal simple message bus server of the WoST Hub.
 Intended for secure standalone pub/sub messaging between plugins.

 This serves websockets over TLS.
 Messages have the following format:
   {command}:{channel}:{payload}